Alcyoneus (son of Diomos): Mythology

 In Delphi, a terrifying monster called Sybaris terrorized the region from the Mount Cirphis, preying particularly on the young, either animals or humans, on a daily basis.
 The inhabitants sought out the help of the god Apollo, and he informed them that they would be salvaged if they sacrificed a youth to the monster's cave.
-A beautiful and good-natured youth named Alcyoneus, the only child of Diomos and Meganeira, was chosen by lot.
+A beautiful and good-natured youth named Alcyoneus, the only child of Diomus and Meganeira, was chosen by lot.

 He was crowned with garlands by the priests of Crissa and led with a procession to Sybaris's cave.
 On their way there they happened upon the young and brave Eurybarus, who was coming down from neighbouring Curetis in Aetolia.
 Eurybarus fell in love with Alcyoneus at first sight, and immediately inquired to learn where he was being taken to and why.
 Upon learning of the prophecy and the necessary sacrifice, Eurybarus willingly offered to take Alcyoneus' place, not wanting him to perish.
 He took the garlands from Alcyoneus and wore them himself, and then ordered the entourage to lead him to Sybaris instead.

 Thus Eurybarus entered the cavern of the monster instead of Alcyoneus.
 He dragged Sybaris out of her den, and tossed her off the crags of the mountain.
 Sybaris cracked her head on the rocks on the footings of Crissa, and was never heard of again.
 Thus Alcyoneus' life was saved, and the people of Crissa were safe from her.